 What if my surgery is denied?

-Medicaid has an appeals process which includes a second review of the request, followed by a hearing before an administrative law judge.
+Health First Colorado has an appeals process which includes a second review of the request, followed by a hearing before an administrative law judge.
 Someone will explain to you and your doctor how to request a second review or a hearing when you receive a denial letter.

 What kinds of outpatient services are available?